Budget: Pension Cotton Farm

 See how far the resorts are from each other with our map.

-The height of ski season in Japan is typically from December to April.
+The height of ski season in Japan is typically from December to March.
 Outside of this, early season is November and late season is April to May.

 The official close of snow season in Japan is the end of March.
 Some runs and hotels may be open for late season, but this will be limited.